Common-Ground-DAO/CGPluginLib/README.md

 Due to the sandboxed environment, plugins communicate with Common Ground through a secure message passing system.
 Each request is cryptographically signed to ensure authenticity and security.
 This library handles all the complexity of request signing and provides a simple interface for accessing Common Ground features - you just make the requests you need and the library takes care of the security details.

 The library exposes a strongly-typed API that clearly defines what operations are available to plugins.
 You can request through straightforward function calls without having to implement any of the underlying security mechanisms.

+### Request limits
+To ensure stable performance and prevent abuse, the following request limits are enforced:

+- **Rate Limit**: Maximum 100 requests per minute to Common Ground
+- **Navigation Limit**: Maximum 1 navigation request every 5 seconds
+  - This prevents rapid navigation spam that could degrade user experience

+Exceeding these limits will result in rejected requests.
+Your plugin should implement appropriate error handling for these cases.

 ## How do I create my plugin?
 To create a plugin, follow these steps: